Toloka/docs/en/guide/concepts/advanced-features-attach.md

 #### Editing the output specification

-Add new variables of the <q>file</q> type to the output specification.
+Add new variables of the “file” type to the output specification.
 They will be used to save the files uploaded by the Toloker.
-If you want the Toloker to be able to upload more than one file, set the variable type to <q>array</q>.
+If you want the Toloker to be able to upload more than one file, set the variable type to “array”.

 `imgs` — An array of photos.